howonlee/CrackbookRevival/README.md

-Crackbook Revival
+Crackbook Revival Randomized
 =================

-Crackbook Revival is a fork of the original Crackbook by Gintautas Miliauskas, hosted at http://github.com/gintas/crackbook
+Crackbook Revival Randomized is a fork of the fork of the original Crackbook by Gintautas Miliauskas, hosted at http://github.com/gintas/crackbook

 Installation